-105. MMA's initial growth in the 1990s was accompanied by the growth of competing MMA Promoters.
+93. MMA's initial growth in the 1990s was accompanied by the growth of competing MMA

+Promoters.
 The UFC was founded in 1993.
 By 2001, MMA Promotions were competing vigorously in the U.S. Prior to 2011, the existence of such competition allowed UFC Fighters-such as Mark Kerr, BJ Penn, Mark Coleman, and Carlos Newton-to receive higher purses with UFC competitors.
 In 2001, Zuffa purchased the UFC from Semaphore Entertainment Group ("SEG") for \$2 million and appointed White as its President.
-The UFC initially claimed that it was seeking co-promotion arrangements with its competitors.
-At that time, according to White's contemporaneous public statements, co-promoting MMA events would benefit both the UFC and its competitors by ensuring that MMA events featured the best bouts between Professional MMA Fighters regardless of the Fighter's Promoter.
-In fact, the UFC never intended to co-promote events.

-106. By the mid-2000s, professional MMA had gained even broader mainstream support in the United States.
+94. By the mid-2000s, professional MMA had gained even broader mainstream support in the United States.
 The UFC and its competitors actively promoted MMA events and began introducing the sport to the public through more extensive television programming and marketing activities.
 As an overall result of competition between rival promotions in the Relevant Input and Output Markets through the early 2000s, MMA's fan base grew dramatically; while fewer than 90,000 people purchased the UFC's first MMA PPV event, by 2006, the UFC's PPV events drew more than one million buyers.

-VII.
-THE UFC'S ANTICOMPETITIVE SCHEME AND ITS RESULTING ANTITRUST INJURIES TO PLAINTIFFS AND MEMBERS OF THE CLASSES
+.
+THE UFC'S ANTICOMPETITIVE SCHEME AND ITS RESULTING ANTITRUST INJURIES TO PLAINTIFFS AND MEMBERS OF THE CLASS

-- A. The UFC's Anticompetitive Scheme to Acquire, Maintain, and Enhance Monopoly and Monopsony Power - 1.
-The UFC Has Leveraged its Monopoly and Monopsony Power to Deny Necessary Inputs to Would-Be Rival MMA Promoters. - 107.
-The UFC has illegally acquired, maintained, and exercised monopsony power in the market for Elite Professional MMA Fighter services, i.e., the Relevant Input Market, through an aggressive series of exclusionary and anticompetitive acts.
-The anticompetitive effects associated with this ill-gotten monopsony power manifest themselves as artificially suppressed compensation for Elite Professional MMA Fighters in the Bout Class, and the improper expropriation of Elite Professional MMA Fighters' Identities, resulting in artificial underpayments (including non-payment) to UFC Fighters in the Identity Class. - 108.
-Unless an MMA Promoter can attract and retain Elite Professional MMA Fighters, develop a fan base, attract sponsors, secure a major television distribution outlet, and secure high-quality venues, it cannot compete successfully in the Relevant Output Market.
-MMA Promoters cannot attract and retain Elite Professional MMA Fighters unless they can demonstrate to such athletes that they can promote profitable bouts that will result in significant compensation to those Fighters over an extended period of time.
-To achieve Elite status in the MMA Industry, Professional MMA Fighters must register wins in widely-viewed MMA events that build public notoriety, reputation, fan base, and earnings potential.
-Without big-ticket MMA Cards with Elite Professional MMA Fighters, MMA Promoters are unable to generate sufficient public demand to lock down sponsors and venues large enough to generate enough revenues to be able to offer sufficient bout purses that would enable them to attract Elite Professional MMA Fighters.
-The UFC, knowing this, has engaged in a scheme to deny its actual or potential rival MMA Promoters (and any potential future rivals) the access to inputs necessary to promote successful MMA events (e.g., Elite Professional MMA Fighters, major sponsors, key venues).
+- A. The UFC's Anticompetitive Scheme to Acquire, Maintain, and Enhance Monopsony

+Power - 1.
+The UFC Has Leveraged Its Monopoly and Monopsony Power to Deny Necessary Inputs to Would-Be Rival MMA Promoters. - 95.
+The UFC has illegally acquired, maintained, and exercised monopsony power in the market for Professional MMA Fighter services, i.e., the Relevant Input Market, through an aggressive series of exclusionary and anticompetitive acts.
+The anticompetitive effects associated with this ill-gotten monopsony power manifest themselves as artificially suppressed compensation for Professional MMA Fighters in the Class and reduced output of Professional MMA bouts. - 96.
+Unless an MMA Promoter can attract and retain top-ranked Professional MMA Fighters, it cannot compete successfully in the Relevant Input or Output Markets.
+MMA Promoters cannot attract and retain Professional MMA Fighters unless they can demonstrate to such athletes that they can promote profitable bouts that will result in meaningful opportunities to rise in the rankings (because the promotion has a critical mass of top fighters and thus is capable of creating multiple match-ups of top Fighters) and gain increased notoriety such that Fighters have the ability to earn significant compensation over an extended period of time.
+To succeed in the MMA Industry, Professional MMA Fighters must have the ability to compete against other top-ranked Fighters for championship belts that matter to fans and Fighters and register wins in widely viewed MMA events that build public notoriety, reputation, fan base, and earnings potential.
+Without big-ticket MMA Cards with top-ranked Professional MMA Fighters, or the ability to offer championship belts that matter in the industry, rival MMA Promoters are unable to generate either valuable match-ups to Fighters or public demand sufficient to generate enough revenues to be able to offer bout purses capable of attracting a deep pool of top-ranked Professional MMA Fighters.
+The UFC, knowing this, has engaged in a scheme to deny actual or potential rival MMA Promoters (and any potential future rivals) the access to inputs necessary to promote successful MMA events or attract the best Professional MMA Fighters who are top-ranked or have the potential to become top-ranked (e.g., a critical mass of top-ranked Professional MMA Fighters).